James Cook Urgent Treatment Centre

 The ground floor of the UTC features dedicated adult and children’s waiting areas alongside a series of clinical spaces, including nine consulting rooms, a plaster room, and an assessment room.
 Designed for efficiency, the UTC directly links to the existing Emergency Department at both the front and back, helping to streamline access and treatment pathways.
 The first floor provides essential staff facilities, including offices, rest areas, and a large meeting space.

-With patient experience at the forefront, a natural colour palette has been incorporated, complemented by wildflower wall art to create a sense of calm in the busy clinical setting.
+Although the offsite approach addressed several challenges, it never came at the expense of delivering a thoughtful design focused on enhancing patient experience.
+A natural colour palette has been incorporated, complemented by wildflower wall art to create a sense of calm in the busy clinical setting.
 Externally, timber-effect cladding reinforces these natural elements, as exposure to nature, even subliminally, is known to support recovery.
 The cladding also helps the building stand out, a key design concept conveyed by the Trust, to ensure patients can easily identify it as a focal point of the site.

 • End User